univeous/metadata_manager/readme.md

     }
 ```

 You can customize this file to fit your project's needs.
-The path to this file can be changed in **Project -> Project Settings -> Plugins -> Metadata Manager**.
+The path to this file can be changed in **Project -> Project Settings -> Addons -> Metadata Manager**.

 ### 3. Using the Manager